 Is it any good?

-Few things are as frustrating as seeing kids mired in an escalating contest over who’s the best.
-Lucy Cousins’ pitch-perfect book defuses the conflict with humor and, most importantly, a demonstration of unconditional love.
+Lucy Cousins’ pitch-perfect book defuses the "who's the best" conflict with humor and, most importantly, a demonstration of unconditional love.
 Show-offs and also-rans alike will find comfort in the gentle message: Even if you’re not the best at everything, you’re still loved and appreciated.
 Cousins deftly avoids wallowing in saccharine in favor of realistic personalities: Feelings are hurt both ways, and Dog doesn't undergo a complete personality change.
 This certainly won't be the last time his friends will need to help him keep his ego in check.

 Lucy Cousins’ exuberant illustrations are a riot of color, with huge washes of color enlivening the pages.